patrick-kidger/torchcde/DIFFERENCES.md

 # Differences to `controldiffeq`
 We've made a couple changes since [`controldiffeq`](https://github.com/patrick-kidger/NeuralCDE/tree/master/controldiffeq), either for consistency with other libraries or for technical reasons.

 - `cdeint` now takes `X` rather than `dX_dt` as an argument.
-Besides being a little easier to use, this change is actually what makes it possible on a technical level to stack Neural CDEs on top of one another (that is, driving one Neural CDE with the output of another Neural CDE).
+Besides being a little easier to use, this change actually makes it possible on a technical level to stack Neural CDEs on top of one another (that is, to drive one Neural CDE with the output of another Neural CDE).

 - The arguments for `cdeint` have been re-ordered.
 This is for consistency with `torchdiffeq.odeint`.